WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you **HAVE TO use Message Group ID**.
 If you do not have multiple groups just just a single static one.

+- **Message Group ID** allows for **parallel consumption of batches**.
+If you need to preserve order within a given group, but those groups are independend, using message group ID **that is unique PER group of objects** can greatly speed up the processing time.

 * you can use **Message deduplication ID** to **ignore (5 mins period) messages that have been send to the queue multiple times**.
 This is only available for SQS FIFO.

 #### DLQ